Tom Neal: Later years and death

 After his much publicized fight with Franchot Tone, Neal was blacklisted in Hollywood, as was Payton.
 He acted sporadically but became more known for his tumultuous on-and-off relationship with Payton.
 Neal and Payton attempted to capitalize on the interest in their relationship by starring together in the low-budget Western The Great Jesse James Raid in 1953.
 The film did reasonably well but did nothing to revitalize the couple's careers.
 In June 1953, Neal and Payton accepted an offer to star in the touring production of The Postman Always Rings Twice.
 Their performances were largely panned and the tour ended in September 1953.
 Neal and Payton broke up for the final time in November 1953.

 With his acting career over, Neal moved to Palm Springs, California, and became a gardener.
 He later started his own landscaping business.
 In 1961, Neal married receptionist Gail Bennett in Las Vegas.
 On April 2, 1965, police were summoned to the couple's Palm Springs home by Neal's attorney.
-They discovered Bennett's body on the couch partially covered by a blanket with a gunshot wound in the back of her head.
+They discovered Bennett's body on the couch, partially covered by a blanket, with a gunshot wound in the back of her head.
 It was later determined that Bennett had been shot with a .45 caliber gun on April 1.
 Neal, who was not at the home when police arrived, became an immediate suspect.
 He surrendered to police on April 3 and was indicted on one charge of murder on April 10.

 At his trial, Neal admitted that he and Bennett were separated at the time of her death but said that her death was accidental.
-He testified that on April 1, he had returned to the couple's Palm Springs home from Chicago, where he had been living, to see if a reconciliation were possible.
+He testified that on April 1, he had returned to the couple's Palm Springs home from Chicago, where he had been living, to see if a reconciliation was possible.
 Neal said the two began fighting after he accused Bennett of sleeping with other men.
 He claimed that Bennett pulled out a gun and held it to his head, and the two began to struggle.
 During the ensuing struggle, Neal said that the gun accidentally discharged, killing Bennett.
 Although prosecutors sought the death penalty, a jury convicted Neal of involuntary manslaughter on November 18, 1965.
 On December 10, he was sentenced to one-to-fifteen years in prison, of which he served six.
 On December 6, 1971, he was released on parole.
 After his release, Neal went back to working as a landscaper and gardener.

 On August 7, 1972, Neal was found dead in his bed by his son at his home in North Hollywood, California.
 His death was later attributed to heart failure.